TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 29/Job 29.14.md

 ---

-I put on righteousness, and it clothed me: My justice was as a robe and a diadem.
+I put on righteousness, and it clothed me.
+My justice was as a robe and a diadem.